-It is the responsibility of every Rotarian and every volunteer in Rotary programs to safeguard the welfare of every person with whom they come into contact during Rotary activities.
-Special attention is to be given to protected persons.
+2.01 It is the responsibility of every Rotarian and every volunteer in Rotary Programs to safeguard the welfare of every person with whom they come into contact during Rotary Programs and Events.
+Special attention is to be given to Protected Persons.
 This includes the prevention of abuse and harassment.

-Rotarians and volunteers should always:

-- Treat protected persons with respect; - Provide a model of good and appropriate behaviour; - Respect protected persons' right to privacy; - Be aware that behaviour can be misinterpreted even when well intentioned; and - Challenge unacceptable behaviour.
+- 2.02 Rotarians and Volunteers should always: - Treat Protected Persons with respect; - Provide a model of good and appropriate behaviour; - Respect Protected Persons' right to privacy; - Be aware that behaviour can be misinterpreted even when well intentioned; and - Challenge unacceptable behaviour.